dl-nlp/dl-nlp.github.io/README.md

 The topics of this lecture are the foundations of deep learning, with a particular focus on practical aspects and applications to natural language processing and knowledge representation.

-- Foundations of machine learning
+- Foundations of machine learning:
   - Loss functions
   - linear regression
   - logistic regression
   - gradient-based optimization
   - neural networks and backpropagation
-- Deep learning tools
+- Deep learning tools:
-- Numpy
-- Theano
-- Keras
+  - Numpy, PyTorch, Keras
-- Tensorflow
-- Applications
+- Applications:
-- Relation extraction
+  - Tagging, Sentiment-Prediction, Relation extraction
-- Knowledge graph embeddings
 - Practical projects (NLP related, to be agreed on during the course)